nicferrier/virtualbox/README.md

 First get all the depends which means compiling OpenSSL at the right version.

+### Python

+This is needed because it's used by the build process, not because we build the python API.

 ### openssl 1.0.1

 I used git to checkout `1_0_1u` of openssl.